indigo-astronomy/indigo/indigo_drivers/agent_guider/README.md

 ### Fine Tuning the Drift Controller

-Here are several tips ans guide lines, how to fine tune the *PI controller*:
+Here are several tips and guide lines, how to fine tune the *PI controller*:

 * The *P Controller* is stable and can be used alone.
 With sufficient **Aggressivity** it will always compensate for any random and systematic errors in a reasonable time.
 The *P Controller* is easy to tune and gives reasonably good results.
 This is why it is the default in indigo_guider_agent.
 However the guiding will not be as smooth as the guiding of a well tuned *PI Controller*.